A Hybrid TGN-SEAL Model for Dynamic Graph Link Prediction: Methodology

 \item \textbf{Link Probability Prediction}: The enclosing subgraph, along with the final node feature vectors, is input into a graph neural network.
 In this study, we use the DGCNN architecture~\cite{dgcnn}, which outputs a scalar prediction $\hat{y} \in [0, 1]$ representing the probability of a link between $u$ and $v$.
 The prediction error is then calculated using binary cross-entropy loss.

-\item \textbf{Message Generation}: After all predictions for the batch are completed, the TGN's memory update process begins by generating messages associated with the interactions in the current batch for the source and destination nodes.
+\item \textbf{Message Generation}: After computing link predictions for all candidate node pairs in the current batch using their temporal enclosing subgraphs, the memory update phase is initiated.
+For each interaction $(u,v,t)$ occurring in the batch, messages associated with the source and destination nodes are generated.
+Each message is constructed from the memory states of the corresponding nodes prior to processing the batch, supplemented by their current embeddings obtained from the TGN-SEAL module, the features of the interaction (if available), and a temporal encoding of the interaction time.
+In the proposed TGN-SEAL framework, the embeddings used in message construction incorporate structural information derived from the $k$-hop enclosing subgraphs; however, the message generation mechanism itself follows the standard TGN formulation.

-\item \textbf{Message Aggregation}: Since a single node may be involved in multiple interactions within a batch, its associated messages must be aggregated into a single message.
-For simplicity and computational efficiency, we use only the most recent message for the memory update.
+\item \textbf{Message Aggregation}: Since a node may participate in multiple interactions within the same batch, multiple messages can be produced for a single node.
+To obtain a unique update signal per node, these messages must be aggregated.
+In this work, we adopt the last-message aggregation strategy for computational efficiency and consistency with the original TGN design.
+Specifically, for each node, only the most recent message in temporal order within the batch is retained and used for updating its memory.
+This approach preserves the latest interaction information while avoiding the overhead associated with aggregating all messages.

-\item \textbf{Memory Update}: The aggregated messages are used to update the memory states of the corresponding nodes.
-This updated memory is then used to compute node embeddings for the next batch.
-This delay in memory update is critical for preventing information leakage from the target links into the node representations used for their prediction. \end{enumerate}
+\item \textbf{Memory Update}: The aggregated messages are used to update the memory states of the corresponding nodes via the chosen memory updater.
+The updated memory is then stored and subsequently used to compute node embeddings for the next batch of interactions.